1.2. The simple market model

 3. The Supply relationship is referred to as the ask relationship, and represents the price sellers are willing to accept per share to relinquish owning stock in a company.
 Factors affecting the quantity of shares supplied include the current ask price, anticipated future price of the share, the price of other assets, the need for liquidity, and many other things.
 4. Note that many of the same factors affect both the buyers and sellers of stocks, or financial assets more generally.
 It’s more HOW these factors affect buyers and sellers that differs.
 Even with the same information, buyers may interpret that information differently than sellers.
 Actually, for the market to work, people must have different views of the future of the company, the alternatives, and the economy in general.

-5. To put things in perspective, the average Quantity of Apple (APPL) shares sold per trading day is about 30million, at a Price between $90 and $110 over the last year.
+5. To put things in perspective, the average Quantity of Apple (APPL) shares sold per trading day is about 20million, at a Price around $160 recently.
 Movements in the supply/sell and demand/buy curves (the relationship between price and quantity, holding other factors constant) can explain why the price of APPL shares rises and falls.
 Although each trade can be for different quantities, at slightly different prices (just look at the price chart throughout the day to show this,) the general features of markets can explain, for example, why APPL shares fluctuate.
 Apple introduces new products and demand increases, causing share price to rise.
 Apple announces lower profits than expected and supply increases, causing share price to fall.

 Stemming from the classical Utilitarian philosophers Jeremy Bentham and John Stuart Mill, economics took up the idea that satisfaction, or happiness, or welfare could be measured.
 Utility is the objective that people are assumed to maximize by buying and consuming commodities.
 If you Google utility theory you’ll find many “standard” definitions, and a few critics–it’s not an uncontroversial theory.
 And it might not be a very useful theory, but it does provide a basis for why people demand things–and we need a demand theory in order to explain markets, and exchange, and trade.